SNAS/openbmp/docs/DATABASE.md

 AS_Path | varchar | AS Path in string format
-ASPath_Count | int | Count of ASN's in the path Communities | varchar | Standard Communities in string format ClusterList | varchar | Cluster list in string format Aggregator | varchar | Aggregator AS and IP address in printed format PeerAddress | varchar | Peer IP address in printed format LastModified | timestamp | Timestamp of when last modified/udpated
+ASPath_Count | int | Count of ASN's in the path Communities | varchar | Standard Communities in string format ExtCommunities | varchar | Extended Communities in string format ClusterList | varchar | Cluster list in string format Aggregator | varchar | Aggregator AS and IP address in printed format PeerAddress | varchar | Peer IP address in printed format isPeerIPv4 | bool | Indicates if the peer is IPv4 or IPv6 isPeerVPN | bool | Indicates if the peer is a VPN/VRF peer LastModified | timestamp | Timestamp of when last modified/udpated